co-operating-systems/Reactive-SoLiD/src/main/scala/run/cosy/http/auth/Auth.md

 grouping them if we have more than one hint.
  * specify when the object of the link (or subject when the link is reversed as when using security:controller in the examples above) needs to jump to a new resource.
-We could start off assuming it always does.
+We could start off assuming it always does, when it is not a blank node
  * we may later want some way to specify that a link is inferred by reasoning.
 As what is needed becomes clear, we may find we need a header more powerful than a link relation.